Seed

 also try out field corn and pearl millet in the summer and rye next

 winter.
-But I want to put most of my energy into trying out
+But I want to put most of my energy into trying out higher

-protein seeds
+protein seeds since

 the best laying pellets are at least 16% protein.
 Here are some